A New Path Toward Disease Modification

 - Parkin, the protein that maintains mitochondrial function and clears toxic proteins, is turned off.

-- Cellular repair systems collapse, driving nerve-cell death.
+- Cellular repair systems collapse, driving nerve-cell death through several mechanisms.

 How Risvodetinib Works